A small set of cannabis brands already controls an outsized share of AI citations.

 The brands waiting for Schedule III to begin are running behind it.

-Federal rescheduling is real and meaningful.
-But it's a catalyst for new prompt types, not a reset of existing authority.
-The citation moat that Curaleaf, Trulieve, Green Thumb, Cookies, and Charlotte's Web have built is not breaking in June.
+Federal rescheduling is meaningful, but it is a catalyst for new prompt types, not a reset of existing authority.
+The citation moat that Curaleaf, Trulieve, Green Thumb, Cookies, and Charlotte's Web have built is not breaking because operators waited for regulatory clarity.
 It's compounding.

 If your cannabis brand doesn't have a strategy for AI citation visibility, Schedule III just accelerated the deadline.
 The window to build authority before the moat hardens completely is closing, not opening.